NemoNotFound/NemosCreatures/ReadMe.md

 - Jungle
   - "Venomous Skeleton" spawns instead of "Skeleton".
 It shoots poisonous arrows and sometimes also drops them when dying.
   - "Venomous Spider" spawns instead of "Spider".
 It's bites are toxic, so keep distance!
+  - "Venomous Zombie" spawns instead of "Zombie".
+His hands are covered with poison, so don't let him touch you!
+  - "Venomous Creeper" spawns instead of "Creeper".
+Don't let him explode, but if you do, then make sure to not be in the middle of the explosion, because his explosion creates a poisonous cloud!